 When it comes to the success of your podcast, one key element is understanding your podcast analytics.
 If you’re just starting with your podcast or if you’ve been in the space for some time, it’s important to have a deep understanding of your analytics and finesse your ability to track metrics.
 Otherwise, it’s hard to keep improving your show, reach a larger audience, and drive more revenue.

-Before we outline what to look for when tracking your Apple Podcast Analytics, we first want to define: what exactly is podcast analytics?
+Before we outline what to look for when tracking your Apple Podcast Analytics, we first want to define: what is podcast analytics?

-Podcast analytics is essentially a collection of data related to your podcast.
+Podcast analytics is a collection of data related to your podcast.
 For example, downloads, unique listeners, consumption rates, geographic data, etc. Once you have your podcast data, you can move on to analysis and reporting which involves the process of making decisions based on meaningful patterns within your data.

 For example, say your data reveals a trend where downloads are trending up, while consumption rates are trending down.
 By analyzing these trends, you can make decisions on what to change about your show and what to focus on moving forward.
-With this example, we may conclude that while our episode titles, cover art, and intros may be catchy to listeners, the remaining content isn’t of interest to them.
-Is our content misleading?
-Are our episodes too long?
-Is there a format change at the dropoff point?

 Apple tracks many meaningful metrics for your podcast which can be accessed at the Analytics tab within Apple Podcasts Connect.
 Here, it shows you a data visualization tool where you can review actionable insights into your podcast’s performance.
 In recent years, Apple has overhauled its Podcast Analytics tool to include improved metrics.